Rahul16195/MovieCrud/readMe.md

 Steps to Setup

-1. unzip the project and import as maven project in any of the tool like Eclipse or intelliJ
+1. Unzip the project and import as maven project in any of the tool like Eclipse or intelliJ etc.

 2. Create Mysql database

 create database movie_crud

 3. Change mysql username and password as per your installation

 open src/main/resources/application.properties